tari-labs/tari-university/mimblewimble-1/PITCHME.md

 ### Proof of ownership

-Bob signs an empty string with `$r_1$` which proves that he knows `$r_1$`.This signature is send to the blockchain along with the transaction details.
+Bob signs an empty string with `$r_1$` which proves that he knows `$r_1$`.This signature is submitted for inclusion to the blockchain along with the transaction details.

 A validator / node then only has to check that